Kassaum/MovieReviewsIMDB_MLPipelineRobot/README.md

 ### Package

 This model is a deep learning architecture for language classification.
 It is based on RoBERTa, a self-supervised method for pretraining natural language processing systems.
-A GPU can be used both at serving time and training time.
-A GPU delivers ~5-10x improvement in speed.
 The original paper can be found here https://arxiv.org/abs/1907.11692 by Yinhan Liu, Myle Ott et al. The model was open-sourced by Facebook AI Research.

 ## Robot / Pipeline